-The remote control system is to be delivered by an approved supplier.
+The remote control system is to be delivered by an approved supplier and it must be compatible with the safety system.

 Power Management System

 The system handles the supply of electrical power onboard, i. e. the starting and stopping of the generating sets as well as the activation / deactivation of the main engine Shaft Generator (SG), if fitted.